sagemath/trac_to_gh/Issue 9390.md

 # Issue 9390: is_galois_relative() not always right

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9390

 Original creator: arminstraub